x87/100-SCM-Functions/README.md

 * setUserSettingsInt(settingId: int, value: int) - sets new value of a particular configuration in the main menu. list of settings TBD
 * getUserSettingsFloat(settingId: int): float - returns an integer value of a particular configuration in the main menu. list of settings TBD
 * setUserSettingsFloat(settingId: int, value: float) - sets new value of a particular configuration in the main menu. list of settings TBD
+* getDummyCoords(vehicle: Car, dummyId: int): float, float, float - returns XYZ of a particular dummy of the car

 ### Debug
 * log(s: string) - adds a new entry in CLEO.log